 The Madeira Beach station is similar but uses a larger computer.
 Brown built and installed that station months before Hatcher and Harrison started, so she helped them with system design.
 One of her recommendations was to make a smaller, portable system to capture big storms.

-“We have now built a system like ours for Jenna,” says Hatcher, so they can be deployed before a large storm or hurricane.
-This information will help scientists better understand the impacts of these large storms.
+“We have now built a system like ours for Jenna,” says Hatcher, so it can be deployed before a large storm or hurricane.
+The information will help scientists better understand the impacts of these large storms.

 Harrison and Hatcher also got tips from John Stanley, a senior faculty research assistant at Oregon State University (OSU).
 Stanley helped develop coastal video systems as part of OSU’s Argus Program, which inspired the USGS camera stations.